 If you’ve been in Africa or parts of South America you are required to have proof of a Yellow Fever vaccination.

-*Note: Technically travelers are supposed to show proof of onward air travel before being admitted to Costa Rica.
-We were never asked and have heard tons of people getting in without any issues.
+*Note: Technically, travelers should show proof of onward air travel before being admitted to Costa Rica.

 Festivals in Puerto Viejo: